SurpreetTamber/Wickie-Music-Bot/README.md

-# A complete code to download for a music bot 🎧

-◉ Looking for a code for a music bot ?
-This fully open source code is made for your project !
+◉ Looking for a music bot ?
+This is a amazing music bot with 10+ amazing features !

-◉ If you don't have any development knowledge, it is recommended to join the Discord support server to get help

 ◉ Do Invite My Bot In Your Server https://discord.com/oauth2/authorize?client_id=899181359287926824&permissions=8&scope=bot